ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and self-signed CA.md

 Although Traefik has some capabilities to handle certificates, it's better to use a service specialized on such task.
 Enter **cert-manager**, a popular certificate management service in the Kubernetes landscape.

-## Warning about cert-manager performance

-The first time I tried to deploy cert-manager, the deployment failed because the nodes (in particular the server node) didn't have enough CPU cores to run the process properly.
-And when I managed to deploy cert-manager successfully, I noticed how my cluster's performance degraded severely.
-Eventually, I could fix these performance issues just by increasing the cores assigned as vCPUs to each VM in my K3s cluster.

-Therefore, if you face the same performance issues, improve the hardware capabilities (CPU in particular) assigned to your cluster VMs to deploy and run cert-manager.

 ## Deploying cert-manager

 At the time of writing this, there is no official Kustomize way for deploying cert-manager.
-The default method is by applying a yaml manifest, but you can build your own Kustomize procedure with it (as you've done for the `metrics-server` deployment in the [previous **G028** guide](G028%20-%20K3s%20cluster%20setup%2011%20~%20Deploying%20the%20metrics-server%20service.md#deployment-of-metrics-server)).
+The closest method is by applying a YAML manifest, but you can build your own Kustomize procedure with it (as you've done for the `metrics-server` deployment in the [previous **G028** guide](G028%20-%20K3s%20cluster%20setup%2011%20~%20Deploying%20the%20metrics-server%20service.md#deployment-of-metrics-server)).

-1. In your `kubectl` client system, create a folder structure for cert-manager:
+1. In your `kubectl` client system, create a folder structure for the cert-manager deployment project:

     ~~~sh
-    $ mkdir -p $HOME/k8sprjs/cert-manager/deployment/{patches,resources}
+    $ mkdir -p $HOME/k8sprjs/cert-manager/deployment/
     ~~~

     The deployment project has to be put in its own `deployment` subfolder because, later, you will need to create another project for creating a self-signed root CA ([_Certificate Authority_](https://en.wikipedia.org/wiki/Certificate_authority)).

-2. Create a `certificates.namespace.yaml` file under `deployment/resources`:
+2. Create a `kustomization.yaml` file in the `deployment` subfolder:

     ~~~sh
-    $ touch $HOME/k8sprjs/cert-manager/deployment/resources/certificates.namespace.yaml
-    ~~~

-3. Declare a `certificates` namespace in the `certificates.namespace.yaml` file:

-    ~~~yaml
-    # Namespace for certificates
-    apiVersion: v1
-    kind: Namespace

-    metadata:
-      name: certificates
-    ~~~

-    By default, cert-manager looks for the certificates secrets in its own `cert-manager` namespace.
-The idea with this `certificates` namespace is to keep separated the certificates and their secrets from the cert-manager components.

-4. Create a `cert-manager.deployment.patch.yaml` file under `deployment/patches`:

-    ~~~sh
-    $ touch $HOME/k8sprjs/cert-manager/deployment/patches/cert-manager.deployment.patch.yaml
-    ~~~

-5. Declare this deployment patch into `cert-manager.deployment.patch.yaml`:

-    ~~~yaml
-    apiVersion: apps/v1
-    kind: Deployment
-    metadata:
-      name: cert-manager
-      namespace: cert-manager
-    spec:
-      template:
-        spec:
-          containers:
-            - name: cert-manager-controller
-              args:
-              - --v=2
-              - --cluster-resource-namespace=certificates
-              - --leader-election-namespace=kube-system
-              - --acme-http01-solver-image=quay.io/jetstack/cert-manager-acmesolver:v1.18.2
-              - --max-concurrent-challenges=60
-    ~~~

-    This is a patch to make cert-manager look for the certificates' secrets in the `certificates` namespace.
-The argument to edit to adjust this namespace is `--cluster-resource-namespace`, while the others are left with the values they have in the original deployment declaration for the cert-manager _controller_ component.

-    > [!IMPORTANT]
-    > **Review this patch whenever you update the cert-manager!**\
-    > Every time you update the cert-manager service in your setup, do not forget to see how the patched values look in the official deployment declaration of the newer version you deploy.
-Otherwise, you could end up having errors due to using deprecated arguments or incorrect values.

-6. Create a `kustomization.yaml` file in the `deployment` subfolder:

-    ~~~sh
     $ touch $HOME/k8sprjs/cert-manager/deployment/kustomization.yaml
     ~~~

-7. Declare the cert-manager complete setup in the `kustomization.yaml` file:
+3. Declare the cert-manager setup in the `kustomization.yaml` file:

     ~~~yaml
     # cert-manager setup